-3. DOCTORAL DISSERTATION RESEARCH IMPROVEMENT GRANTS
+2. DOCTORAL DISSERTATION RESEARCH IMPROVEMENT GRANTS (DDRIG)

 These awards provide funds for dissertation research expenses not normally available through the doctoral student's university.
-The dissertation advisor is the Principal Investigator on these proposals; the doctoral student should be listed as Co-Principal Investigator.

-Dissertation proposals should be prepared in accordance with the guidelines for the SBE Doctoral Dissertation Research Improvement Grants Solicitation.
-The Project Description should not exceed 10 pages and should describe the scientific significance of the work, including its relationship to other current research, and the design of the project in sufficient detail to permit evaluation.
-It should present and interpret progress to date if the research is already underway.
-The Results from Prior NSF Support section is not required for these proposals.
+The Project Description should describe the scientific significance of the work, including its relationship to other current research, and the design of the project in sufficient detail to permit evaluation.
+The proposal should present and interpret progress to date if the research is already underway.
+The Project Description must contain, as separate sections within the narrative, a section labeled "Intellectual Merit" and a section labeled "Broader Impacts".

 Awards are not intended to cover the full costs of a student's doctoral dissertation research.
-Funds may be used only for valid research expenses which include, but are not limited to, conducting field research in settings away from campus that would not otherwise be possible, data collection and sample survey costs, payments to subjects or informants, specialized research equipment, analysis and services not otherwise available, supplies, travel to archives, special collections or seminars, and facilities or field research locations, and partial living expenses for conducting necessary research away from the student's university.
-Funds are to be used exclusively for the actual conduct of dissertation research.
-These funds may not be used as a student stipend, for tuition, textbooks, journals, or for the typing, reproduction, or publication costs of the student's dissertation.
+Project budgets should be developed at scales appropriate for the work to be conducted and may only include costs directly associated with the conduct of dissertation research.
+These include, for example, costs associated with conducting field research in settings away from campus that would not otherwise be possible, data collection and sample survey costs, payments to subjects or informants, specialized research equipment, data transcription, analysis and services not otherwise available, supplies, travel to archives, special collections or seminars, and facilities or field research locations, and partial living expenses for conducting necessary research away from the student's university.
+DDRIG funds may not be used as a student stipend, for tuition, textbooks, or journals, or for the typing, reproduction, or publication costs of the student's dissertation.
 Funds may be requested for research assistants only in very special circumstances, which should be carefully justified.

-Guidelines for Doctoral Dissertation Research Improvement Grants
+Guidelines for Doctoral Dissertation Research Improvement Grant Proposals